convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/action-components/oauth-openid.md

 This actions outputs in the <i>out</i> an object that can be:
  - <code>{'login':'ok','object':{...provider metadata ...}}</code> if the users starts a new session with Convertigo MBaaS server
  - <code>{'token':'...
-OAuth token data ...'}</code> if a session has already been established with Convertigo MBaaS server.
+OAuth token data ...'}</code> if a session has already been established with Convertigo MBaaS server .

 <h2>Provider Specific Documentation</h2>
  - Microsoft Azure AD: You have to declare your app in the Microsoft Application Registration Portal (<a href='https://apps.dev.microsoft.com' target='_blank'>https://apps.dev.microsoft.com</a>).
 You will be given a Client Id, use this to configure the <b>Client ID</b> property.